Apple makes the best ECG smartwatches in the market. However, many users have reported that their Apple Watch ECG keeps saying poor recording.

 We have already written a troubleshooting guide to fix the Apple watch ECG not working issue; if you are facing that problem, please head over there.
 This guide is precisely prepared to fix the “Poor Recording error” on Apple Watch ECG version 2.

-Additionally, in Apple watch ECG Version 1, your heart rate must be between 50 and 120 bpm for the app to work.
+One important difference between the two versions is the heart rate limit for accurate detection.
+In Apple Watch ECG Version 1, the heart rate must be between 50 and 120 bpm for the app to work.
 However, in Version 2, the heart rate limit is expanded from 50 bpm to 150 bpm.
-In both cases, if the heart rate goes outside of the limit, your Apple watch won’t be able to detect atrial fibrillation.
+In both cases, if the heart rate goes outside of the limit, your Apple Watch won’t be able to detect atrial fibrillation.

 Why does My Apple Watch ECG Keep Saying Poor Recording: Troubleshooting Guide